finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

             try
             {
-                // [BETA] ReconcileInline: Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.
+                // ReconcileInline: Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.
                 ListAggregationReconciliation result = apiInstance.ReconcileInline(inlineValuationsReconciliationRequest);
                 Debug.WriteLine(result);
             }